diaxz12/natixis-python-level-1/README.md

 2. Set up Visual Studio IDE (Integrated Development Environment)
 3. Navigate to the exercises folder to begin with Class 1 exercises
 4. Follow along with the class materials as you progress through each module
+5. Explore the practical example in the `fintech_challenge` folder

 ---